 Left vagus nerve.
 Vagus nerve - symptoms and treatment of the problem.
-Anatomy and Physiology
+Anatomy and physiology

-In the neck region, the pharyngeal branches of the vagus nerve, together with the branches of the glossopharyngeal nerve and the postganglionic fibers of the superior cervical node sympathetic trunk form the pharyngeal plexus.
-From the pharyngeal branches of the vagus Nerve, motor and sensory innervation of the upper and middle constrictors of the pharynx (m. constrictor pharyngis superior et m. constrictor pharyngis medius), muscles of the soft palate, palatopharyngeal muscle (m.palatopharyngeus) and palatoglossus muscle (m. constrictor pharyngis superior et m. constrictor pharyngis medius) is carried out. palatoglossus).
-The pharyngeal plexus also gives sensitive fibers to the mucous membrane of the pharynx.
+In the neck area, the pharyngeal branches of the vagus nerve, together with the branches of the glossopharyngeal nerve and postganglionic fibers of the superior cervical node The sympathetic trunk forms the pharyngeal plexus.
+From the pharyngeal branches of the vagus Nerve, motor and sensory innervation of the upper and middle pharyngeal constrictors (m. constrictor pharyngis superior et m. constrictor pharyngis medius), muscles of the soft palate, velopharyngeal muscle (m. palatopharyngeus) and palatopharyngeus (m. palatopharyngeus) is carried out. palatoglossus).
+The pharyngeal plexus also provides sensory fibers to the pharyngeal mucosa.
 In the carotid triangle, deeper than the internal and external carotid arteries, the superior laryngeal nerve (n. laryngeus superior) departs from the vagus nerve.
-It passes in an oblique direction and, behind the internal and external carotid arteries, gives off the external branch (ramus extemus) to the lower constrictor of the pharynx (m. constrictor pharyngis inferior) and the cricothyroid muscle (m. cricothyreoideus).
-Further, the nerve called the internal branch (ramus intemus) goes anteriorly along with the superior laryngeal artery (a.
+It passes in an oblique transverse direction and behind the internal and external carotid arteries it gives off an external branch (ramus extemus) to the lower constrictor of the pharynx (m. constrictor pharyngis inferior) and the cricothyroid muscle (m. cricothyreoideus).
+Next, the nerve called the internal branch (ramus intemus) goes anteriorly along with the superior laryngeal artery (a.

 laryngea superior) and a branch of the superior thyroid artery.
-It pierces the shield-hyoid membrane downward from the large horn of the hyoid bone and innervates with its branches the mucous membrane of the larynx above the glottis, the mucous membrane of the root of the tongue and epiglottis, as well as the thyroid gland.
+It pierces the thyrohyoid membrane downward from the large horn of the hyoid bone and innervates with its branches the mucous membrane of the larynx above the glottis, the mucous membrane of the root of the tongue and epiglottis, as well as the thyroid gland.
 The external branch of the superior laryngeal nerve is also involved in the formation of the so-called depressor cardiac nerve or superior cardiac branches (n. depressor cordis, BNA; rr. cardiaci superiores, PNA).
-The depressor nerve runs along the wall of the common carotid artery in the thickness of her vagina.
-It forms connections with branches cervical sympathetic trunk and is involved in the formation of cardiac nerve plexuses.
-The superior laryngeal nerve also gives a connecting branch to the inferior laryngeal nerve (r. communicans cum n. laryngeo interiore).
+The depressor nerve runs along the wall of the common carotid artery in the thickness of its vagina.
+It forms connections with branches cervical spine sympathetic trunk and participates in the formation of cardiac nerve plexuses.
+The superior laryngeal nerve also gives off a connecting branch to the inferior laryngeal nerve (g. communicans cum n. laryngeo interiore).
 The lower laryngeal nerve (n. laryngeus interior) is a branch of the recurrent laryngeal nerve (n. laryngeus recurrens).
 It innervates the mucous membrane of the larynx below the glottis, as well as all the internal muscles of the larynx and the thyroid gland.

 In the cervical part, a connecting branch departs from the vagus nerve to the IX pair of cranial nerves (r.communicans cum n. glossopharyngeo).